Skip to main content

 Do keep your responses brief

 When it comes to how you respond to leads, a brief reply is better than a lengthy one.
-And, ideally, keeping your initial reply to about 200 words is the sweet spot.
-Now, you might be reading this wondering how you are supposed to make your reply personal and answer their questions in such a short format.
-Well, the key is to cut the fluff.
-It is possible to write something that is warm, welcoming, and helpful without ending up with something as long as this blog post, and we recommend writing and reviewing a response template—you can even ask a friend for feedback to make sure it’s short and sweet.
+And, ideally, keeping your initial reply to about 150 words is the sweet spot.
+Wondering how you are supposed to make your reply personal and answer their questions in such a short format?
+The key is to cut the fluff.
+It is possible to write something that is warm, welcoming and helpful without ending up with something super long.
+We recommend writing and reviewing a response template—you can even ask a friend for feedback to make sure it’s short and sweet.
+When crafting responses, check over them to ensure they are:

 Don’t wait to reply